Radiation Therapy and Sequential or Concurrent Combination Chemotherapy in Treating Patients with Early Stage Breast Cancer

 - Partial breast irradiation must be scheduled to begin less than 71 days from the last breast surgical procedure

 - Eastern Cooperative Oncology Group (ECOG) performance status =< 1

-- Women of child-bearing potential must have a negative (urine or blood) pregnancy test within 6 weeks prior to start of protocol therapy; women of child-bearing potential must also use effective non-hormonal contraception while undergoing radiation therapy
+- Women of child-bearing potential must have a negative (urine or blood) pregnancy test within 6 weeks prior to start of protocol therapy; women of child-bearing potential must also use effective non-hormonal contraception while undergoing radiation treatment and chemotherapy

 - Ability to understand and the willingness to sign a written informed consent document

 - Patients who have received neoadjuvant chemotherapy or neoadjuvant hormonal therapy for the current cancer